 Not all car accidents are the driver’s fault.
 Many crashes occur because you or another driver were behind the wheel of a defective vehicle.
 Something was inherently wrong with the car or one of its parts.
 This flaw led to the accident, which caused your injuries.
 Regardless of who owned the defective vehicle, a determination must be made as to who will compensate you for your physical, psychological, and financial injuries.

-At Cates Mahoney, LLC, our experienced Belleville product liability lawyers are ready to help.
+At The Cates Law Firm, LLC, our experienced Belleville product liability lawyers are ready to help.
 Call us today at 618-277-3644, or contact us online for a free case consultation.

 Types of Defects